1926 Gonzaga Bulldogs football team

 The 1926 Gonzaga Bulldogs football team was an American football team that represented Gonzaga University during the 1926 college football season.
-In their second year under head coach Maurice J. "Clipper" Smith, the Bulldogs compiled a 5–2–1 record and outscored all opponents by a total of 204 to 36.
+In their second year under head coach Clipper Smith, the Bulldogs compiled a 5–2–1 record and outscored all opponents by a total of 204 to 36.

 The Bulldogs' 1926 roster included halfback Mel Ingram, who later played Major League Baseball.